jaeyk/academic-kickstart/content/home/software.md

 ## For fun

-- [`TidyChaseBankStatements`](https://jaeyk.github.io/TidyChaseBankStatements/): R Package for turning Chase Bank Statements into a tidy dataframe.
+- [`TidyChaseBankStatements`](https://jaeyk.github.io/TidyChaseBankStatements/): R package for turning Chase Bank Statements into a tidy dataframe.